Venezuelan opposition says it has proof its candidate defeated President Maduro in disputed election

 “We already know this movie, and this time, there will be no kind of weakness,” he added, saying that Venezuela’s “law will be respected.”

-In the Petare neighborhood, people started walking and shouting against Maduro, and some masked young people tore down campaign posters of him hung on lampposts.
-Heavily armed security forces were standing just a few blocks away from the protest, which was peaceful.
+In the capital’s impoverished Petare neighborhood, people started walking and shouting against Maduro, and some masked young people tore down campaign posters of him hung on lampposts.
+Heavily armed security forces were standing just a few blocks away from the protest.

 “He has to go.
-One way or another,” said María Arráez, a 27-year-old hairdresser, as she joined in the protest.
+One way or another,” said María Arráez, a 27-year-old hairdresser, as she joined in the demonstration.

 As the crowd marched through a different neighborhood, it was cheered on by retirees and office workers who banged on pots and recorded the protest in a show of support.
 There were some shouts of “freedom” and expletives directed at Maduro.

-Several foreign governments, including the U.S. and the European Union, held off recognizing the election results.
+Several foreign governments, including the U.S. and the EU, held off recognizing the election results.

 The country sits atop the world’s largest oil reserves and once boasted Latin America’s most advanced economy.
 But after Maduro took the helm, it tumbled into a free fall marked by plummeting oil prices, widespread shortages of basic goods and hyperinflation of 130,000%.